Creamy Baked Gnocchi

 • Garlic cloves: you can mince the garlic or grate with a microplane for the absolute best results.

 • Baby mozzarella balls or mozzarella pearls: Fresh mozzarella comes vacuum-sealed in plastic wrap and is about the size of a baseball.
 You can use low-moisture shredded if you prefer.
-If you can find mozzarella balls, cut a larger ball into small cubes.
+Cut a larger ball into small cubes if you can’t find mozzarella balls.

 • Heavy cream: I always opt for heavy cream or whipping cream because you can heat or boil it and it won’t separate.